A-DaRo/dbl_capstone/project_specification/loss_and_optim_specification.md

 **When to Use:** You observe **frequent negative cosine similarity** spikes (< -0.5) in diagnostics.
 Can stack with Uncertainty weighting.
 **Strength:** Simple, orthogonal add-on.
 **Limit:** Does not address imbalance (different magnitudes) directly.
+**Compatibility:** Mutually exclusive with gradient-based weighting strategies (e.g., NashMTL, IMGrad) in this codebase; enforced by the factory when `optimizer.use_pcgrad_wrapper: true` and `loss.weighting_strategy` is gradient-based.
 **Diagnostics Logged:** `gradient_cosine_similarity` (indirect evidence of reduced conflicts post-projection).

 ### 2.3 IMGrad (Zhou et al., 2025)